chikaichiang/bios611_qikai/README.md

 # BIOS611 Final Project

-## Exploring the Reasons behind the Cause of Cervical Cancer
+## Investigating the Causes of Cervical Cancer

 Hi, this is my 611 Data Science Project.
 More to come.